This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • What are the symptoms of polio?

-Most people will not experience any symptoms.3 Those who do may get a flu-like illness up to 3 weeks after infection, including symptoms such as fever, fatigue, headache, vomiting, stiffness of the neck and pain in the limbs.1,3
+Most people will not experience any symptoms.3 Those who do may get flu-like symptoms for up to 10 days, including fever, fatigue, headache, vomiting, stiffness of the neck and muscle pain.3

 • How serious is polio?